pryv/service-core/README.md

 ## Debugging

-Add your breakpoints _in the compiled code_ (i.e. in `dist/`), then `just test-debug` to run tests in debug mode.
+Add your breakpoints, then `just test-debug` to run tests in debug mode.

 For debugging by hand, old-school:
 - Print server 500 errors: uncomment the line containing `uncomment to log 500 errors on test running using InstanceManager` in `…/errorHandling.js`
 - Print server `console.log`: uncomment the line with `stdio: 'inherit'` in `…/InstanceManager.js`

-Miscellaneous tools:
-- VSCode extension [Source maps navigator](https://marketplace.visualstudio.com/items?itemName=vlkoti.vscode-sourcemaps-navigator) helps navigate to the original source code from the compiled one.
-Use `Ctrl/Cmd+click` on links.

 ## Tracing